-These diversity and inclusion questions will help you evaluate the company culture in and identify key areas of improvement to address in your organization.
+These diversity and inclusion questions will help you evaluate your company culture and identify key areas of improvement to address in your organization.

 Diversity refers to any dimension which can be used to differentiate groups from one another.
 The diversity dimensions include but are not restricted to gender, religion, sexual orientation, race, ethnicity, class, education and disability.

 Diversity in the workplace is about allowing exploration of these dimensions in a positive, safe, welcoming and nurturing environment.

 It is about understanding different aspects of diversity, the background behind them and creating a conducive and cohesive environment for exploration and inclusivity.

 As a whole, it is about valuing and embracing the differences between people, and celebrating heterogeneity.
 Creating a workplace environment of diversity and culture provides rich levels of positivity.

 Although diversity exists along different dimensions, you cannot simply categorize people into fixed dimensions.
 Each individual brings with them a rich, diverse set of perspectives, cultural experiences and values.

 The terms ‘diversity’ and ‘inclusion’ are often used interchangeably.
 But if you want to get the most out of each of them, you need to know the differences between the two.
 Whereas diversity is focused on what makes people different, inclusion looks at creating an environment where diversity can thrive.